MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/android.md

    Check the logs say "App Center SDK configured successfully" (in Info log level), then check if you see HTTPS request logs.

 5. Make sure your device is online.
 6. At times, logs might take few minutes to surface in the portal.
-Please wait for some time if that’s the case.
+Wait for some time if that’s the case.
 7. If you want to check if the SDK detected the crash on the next app start, you can call the API to check whether the app crashed in the last session and shows an alert.
 Or you can extend the crash callback to see if it was successfully sent to the server.
 8. To check if App Center backend received the crash, go to the Log flow section in the Analytics service.
 Your crashes should appear there, once it has been sent.